 - Generate revenue from parking lots and toilets when used

 - They have expanded from 360 open stalls to 700 open stalls, from 28 lock-up shops to about 40.

 - Installed solar panels for market electricity which has increased trading time

 - Engaged cleaners to ensure proper market sanitation every day

 The market intervention is an initiative of the Pro-Poor Growth and Promotion of Employment in Nigeria Programme – SEDIN.

 The relevance and importance of local markets and improved market services (including facilities) cannot be over-emphasized as they provide strategic institutions and economic hubs for the development of a local economy and the facilitation of business exchanges.
 In a market, boundaries segregation and barriers do not exist as it congregates people with a shared interest in commerce, exchange and livelihood aspirations.
 Therefore SEDIN has taken an interest in market intervention, considering that markets play such a significant role in daily commerce, livelihoods (providing income and employment) and improved welfare (helping to lift people out of poverty) of our target groups.

 None of these interventions is funded but focused on building and enhancing the existing human capacity in the market through the associations.

 The market is a typical representation of the GIZ sustainability plan for all interventions.
-The market has been able to succeed and grow independent, this is the long-lasting impact we aim to achieve on all interventions.
+The market has been able to succeed and grow independently, this is the long-lasting impact we aim to achieve on all interventions.